Oudenburg: History

 The arms show a castle with the arms of the medieval Lords of Oudenburg in the gate.
 The castle (Burcht) is a canting element.
 The castle already appeared on the oldest seal of the city, dating from 1226.
 All later seals showed a castle, but the size and shape of the castle has changed considerably through the centuries.
 The small shield appeared for the first time in the 16th century.

+In the 19th century, it was rumored that Attilla the Hun was responsible for the destruction of the town, which was claimed to have happened in the 5th century.